leachjustin18/ReactNativeExample/README.md

-React native examples
+React native example iOS example

 This repo is to test various ideas for react native.

-There is no direct objective with this app.
+No direct objective with this app.

+To launch app, run command: `react-native run-ios`

+This depends on Xcode and simulator.

+`index.ios.js` is where the app starts at.